cisagov/dotgov-home/pages/support/2step.md

 ### What if I already use something other than Google Authenticator?

-DotGov will only provide support for Google Authenticator, but any application that implements time-based one-time password (TOTP) may also work.
+DotGov only provides customer support for Google Authenticator, but any application that implements the time-based one-time password (TOTP) standard will also work.

 ### I have a new phone.
 How do I switch devices?